sacherjj/CasperLabs/docs/NODE.md

 ---
 ## The Casper Testnet
 CasperLabs is building a permissionless public blockchain.
-However, the current phase of the Testnet bonded validator slots are open to node operators that have agreed to the Terms and Conditions and signed up to participate in the program.
-To sign up for the Testnet, complete this (process)[https://docs.google.com/forms/d/e/1FAIpQLSdaxtS015aiH89Pn0zt09v95FqNDoBk3hOH7Jq0IeuUWFVcTA/viewform?usp=sf_link]
+However, in the current phase of the Testnet bonded validator slots are open to node operators that have agreed to the Terms and Conditions and signed up to participate in the program.
+To sign up for the Testnet, complete this [process](https://docs.google.com/forms/d/e/1FAIpQLSdaxtS015aiH89Pn0zt09v95FqNDoBk3hOH7Jq0IeuUWFVcTA/viewform?usp=sf_link)

 ### Running a Node on the Casper Testnet